 The Data Protection Officer is responsible for the maintenance, review and monitoring of the Data Protection Policy.

-This policy shall be reviewed annually and at other times as dictated by operational needs.
+This policy shall be reviewed every 3 years and at other times as dictated by operational needs.

 Copies of this policy and associated documentation are available from the College and the College website.